Posts tagged ‘Paternoville’

 The student support was the real story in the stands.
 Official attendance for Thursday’s final was 10,254, close to 9,000 of whom were cheering on the Nittany Lions.
 The students who made the trip — and most of them made two SC-to-NY roundtrips in the space of 48 hours — were their usual rowdy selves.
 Among the most loyal members of Nittany Nation are a bunch of the Paternoville regulars I met while reporting the cover story for our Jan/Feb issue.
 I saw a few of them Thursday:

-I’ve been to hundreds of games at the Garden (in my previous life as an editor at Slam Magazine, it was part of the job), and I don’t ever remember the stands shaking.
+I’ve been to hundreds of games at the Garden, and I don’t ever remember the stands shaking.
 But last night, when the students bounced to “Zombie Nation,” I found myself worrying about structural integrity.
 Very cool.

 It’s probably impossible to overstate how cool it was to see Jamelle Cornley end his Penn State career with a title.
 The burly but undersized power forward led the Nittany Lions all season (and, really, throughout much of his career) with his toughness and intensity.
 After finishing with a game-high 18 points and seven rebounds, he was the obvious and thoroughly deserving choice for tournament MVP: